Feature

 But Smithers is just the starting point.
 Every agent you create gets its own personality:

-Clear, efficient, focused.
-Gets to the point.
-Perfect for executive-facing agents that summarize data and draft communications.
+A formal, competent personal assistant.
+Polished and discreet — perfect for executive-facing agents that summarize data and draft communications.

 An agent without context is just a general-purpose chatbot.
 An agent with your company's documentation becomes genuinely useful.